 You may wish to read an introduction to the history of Venetian Crete and a page on Rettimo (Rethymno), the starting point of this excursion first.

-On Crete memories of the Venetian past of the island can be found also outside the coastal towns.
+Memories of the Venetian past of Crete can be found also outside the coastal towns.
 They mainly date from 1550 to 1650 the last century of Venetian rule, when the Republic implemented policies aimed at gaining, if not the support, at least the non-hostility of its Greek subjects.

 Because this page is based on an excursion from (Rethymno) it is worth mentioning a tekke, a sort of monastery outside the walls of that town along the road to Moni Arkadi; usually tekke were associated with the brotherhood of the Whirling Dervishes (you may wish to see the mausoleum of the founder of the order at Konya).
 The building, which currently houses a Natural History Museum, replaced a Catholic monastery dedicated to St. Onuphrius.
 Because the saint was a hermit, churches or monasteries dedicated to him were usually located out of town (this can be observed also at S. Onofrio in Rome).